VolmitSoftware/docs/iris/87-maintainer-release-readiness.md

 - [ ] Confirm a failed write is retried on the next save rather than reported as “no changes.”
 - [ ] Test empty cells, unchanged cells, partial chunk availability, failure recovery, and concurrent saves.

-Gate: Object Studio performs no cross-region Bukkit access, never exposes a partial file, and can always retry a failed save.
+Done when: Object Studio performs no cross-region Bukkit access, never exposes a partial file, and can always retry a failed save.

 ## 5. P1 - Make validation and schemas trustworthy